flipt-io/flipt-client-sdks/flipt-client-go/README.md

  "fmt"
  "log"

- evaluation "go.flipt.io/flipt/flipt-client"
+ flipt "go.flipt.io/flipt-client"
 )

 func main() {
  // The NewClient() accepts options which are the following:
- // evaluation.WithNamespace(string): configures which namespace you will be making evaluations on
+ // flipt.WithNamespace(string): configures which namespace you will be making evaluations on
- // evaluation.WithURL(string): configures which upstream Flipt data should be fetched from
+ // flipt.WithURL(string): configures which upstream Flipt data should be fetched from
- // evaluation.WithUpdateInterval(int): configures how often data should be fetched from the upstream
+ // flipt.WithUpdateInterval(int): configures how often data should be fetched from the upstream
- // evaluation.WithAuthToken(string): configures an auth token if your upstream Flipt instance requires it evaluationClient, err := evaluation.NewClient() if err != nil {
+ // flipt.WithAuthToken(string): configures an auth token if your upstream Flipt instance requires it evaluationClient, err := flipt.NewClient() if err != nil {
   log.Fatal(err)
  }